NOAA-EMC/hpc-stack/docs/source/mac-install.rst

 * **Option 2:** MacBook Pro 2015, 2.8 GHz Quad-Core Intel Core i7 (x86_64), Catalina OS X 10.15.7, GNU compiler suite v.11.2.0_3 (gcc, gfortran, g++); no MPI pre-installed

 .. note::
-    Examples throughout this chapter presume the user is using Terminal.app with a bash shell environment.
+    Examples throughout this chapter presume that the user is running Terminal.app with a bash shell environment.
 If this is not the case, users will need to adjust the commands to fit their command line application and shell environment.

-**HPC-Stack Source Code:** https://github.com/NOAA-EMC/hpc-stack.git, (develop branch)
+**HPC-Stack Source Code for Mac:** https://github.com/NOAA-EMC/hpc-stack.git, (develop branch)

 Prerequisites for Building HPC-Stack